Overview of SHOULDER PAIN

-Shoulder pain is also caused by several diseases and conditions affecting the structure in the chest or abdomen, like cardio diseases or gallbladder diseases.
+• Shoulder pain is also caused by several diseases and conditions affecting the structure in the chest or abdomen, like cardiac diseases or gallbladder diseases.
 Shoulder pain that comes from another structure is called referred pain.
-The referred shoulder pain usually does not get worse when you move your shoulder.

 Causes

-• Most shoulder problems only affect a small area and should last for a relatively short time.
+• Most shoulder problems will affect a small area and last for a relatively short time.

-• But sometimes your shoulder problem can be part of a larger, long-term condition such as osteoarthritis or rheumatic polymyalgia.
+• But sometimes shoulder problems can be part of a larger, long-term condition such as osteoarthritis or rheumatic polymyalgia.

 • It is quite common for people with rheumatoid arthritis to experience pain and swelling in their shoulders.